programminghistorian/jekyll/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown.md

 $ pandoc main.md -o main.pdf --pdf-engine=/Library/TeX/texbin/pdflatex
 ```

-We're added a component that tells pandoc to use the pdflatex engine, and tells it where it's stored.
+We're adding a component that tells pandoc to use the pdflatex engine, and tells it where it's stored.

 If your document is written in languages other than English, you will likely need to use
 the XeLaTeX engine instead of plain LaTeX for .pdf conversion: